Part 1 of 2

 Now, many commentators want to say that myths about providence and the afterlife are just noble lies that Plato is telling because he wants to help poor schmucks who can’t face the meaninglessness of life to delude themselves into thinking there’s a divine plan and that the world is just and nonsense like that.
 I think that’s mistaking Plato for Nietzsche, and that’s a big mistake to make.
 In fact, it’s far harder to believe that Plato was as cynical as someone like Nietzsche about the order of the cosmos.
 It’s far harder to believe that, than it is to believe that he could believe these stories.

-The arguments that many people make to the effect that Plato couldn’t have believed his myths are premised on the assumption that no serious person could hold the views that I’ve just read aloud here.
-No serious person, no real philosopher, could hold these views.
+The arguments that many people make to the effect that Plato couldn’t have believed his myths are premised on the assumption that no serious person, no real philosopher, could hold these views.
 But the history of philosophy is replete with examples of very serious philosophers who have held views just like this.
 Now, I guess one could say they couldn’t have been serious either, if you really want to stick with this view.

 Just to sum up: There are three basic reasons for why the Platonic dialogues are myths and contain myths.
 They are myths in the broad sense and they contain myths in the more specific sense.

 The first reason is the images of myths are useful for self-understanding.